Dominik Schmid (footballer, born 1998): Return to Basel

-On 20 July 2023, he returned to FC Basel for an undisclosed fee.
+On 20 July 2023, he returned to Basel for an undisclosed fee.
 He signs a three-year contract with his boyhood club.
 He quickly reestablished himself as a leading figure in a struggling Basel side and started nearly every game of the 2023–24 season, while also scoring two goals and supplying six assists.

 On 9 July 2024, he extended his contract for a further season until summer 2027, just one year after joining, to quell rumors of a transfer abroad.

 International career

 Schmid has played in all youth teams for Switzerland.

 On 16 March 2023, he received his first call up to the Switzerland national football team in preparation for their upcoming UEFA Euro qualifying campaign.